Giftbit/HelloWorld/README.md

 While we will test your submission from the command line as mentioned, you are welcome and encouraged to use your favourite IDE while developing.
 Note that you will need a working internet connection to complete the exercise.

 ###Working on and submitting your exercise

+Source files exist at
+> /src/main/groovy/[pacakge]/[files]

+and tests at
+> /src/test/groovy/[pacakge]/[files]

+Note that java and groovy source can exist side by side and interoperate as is shown in this example.
+There is no bias in evaluation for using Groovy versus Java.

 At the beginning of your time slot, we will provide you with read access and a link to the actual exercise Github repository (we'll need your Github username) that will have identical structure to this one, but additional skeleton classes and a README that will define the problem.
 You will fork it into your own Github account and do your work as you would normally.
 At or before the end of your 3 hour time slot, you'll send us the link to your repository (please make it public, or if there is a reason you do not want to do so provide read access to 'pdlocke' Github account).
 We will take a look at your commits as well as the final state of the repository.

 ###Gradle and external dependencies